Mukeshgn/company-sales-analysis/README.md

 ---

-## 🧠 Key Learnings
+## 🧠 Key Insights

-Enhanced ability to integrate Python, SQL, and Power BI in a single analytics workflow.

-Improved understanding of customer segmentation and behavioral metrics.

-Developed skills in data cleaning, visualization, and storytelling.

-Gained practical experience in end-to-end retail analytics.
+Pronounced Seasonality – Peaks in May–June; troughs in January and April.
+Product Concentration – Products #26 & #25 drive 25% of revenue.
+Channel Efficiency – Wholesale accounts for 54% of volume; Export offers ~38% higher margins.
+Regional Performance – West dominates sales; Northeast needs focused growth.
+Customer Mix – Aibox Company and State Ltd contribute the highest revenue shares.

 ---

+## 💡 Business Recommendations

+Launch seasonal promotions to smooth revenue volatility.
+Optimize SKU mix by doubling down on top performers.
+Incentivize Export channels to maximize margins.
+Expand regional investment in the Northeast.
+Track low-margin high-volume orders for renegotiation.

+---

 ## 📄 Documentation

-Detailed reports and presentations are included for deeper insights:
+Comprehensive reports and dashboards are included:

 File	Description
-📘 REPORT – Shopping Analysis of Customers.pdf
+📘 REPORT — Sales Analysis of Customers.pdf
-	Full report including SQL, Python, and Power BI insights 📊 PPT – Shopping Analysis Presentation.pptx
+	Complete project report with insights, visuals, and recommendations 📊 PPT — Sales Analysis Presentation.pptx
-	Business presentation with dashboards and findings
-🧾 Regional_Sales_Analysis.ipynb
+	Executive presentation summarizing dashboard findings 🧾 Regional_Sales_Analysis.ipynb
-	Jupyter Notebook for Python data cleaning and transformation 📈 Sales Analysis Dashboard.pbix
+	Python notebook for EDA and data cleaning
+📈 Sales Dashboard.pbix
 	Power BI dashboard file
 📊 Sales_data(EDA Exported).csv
-	Cleaned dataset exported for BI tools

-These materials provide a complete view of the analytics process from raw data to decision-ready insights.
+	Final cleaned dataset

+All files are linked directly for review or download via GitHub.

 ---

 ## 🧾 Conclusion

-This project demonstrates how a data analyst can leverage Python, SQL, and Power BI to transform raw retail data into actionable business intelligence.
+This project demonstrates how data analytics and BI tools can transform raw sales data into actionable insights.
-It showcases data storytelling, analytical thinking, and dashboarding — essential skills for a Data Analyst / BI Developer.
+It highlights a full pipeline — from data wrangling in Python to insightful Power BI dashboards — reflecting practical analytical expertise for real-world business cases.

 ---

 ## ⚠️ Disclaimer

-All datasets and results are AI-generated and purely educational.
+All data and visuals are AI-generated and educational.
-This project is intended for learning and portfolio demonstration purposes.
+This repository is designed for learning, demonstration, and portfolio showcase purposes only.

 ---